InteractiveAdvertisingBureau/AdManagementAPI/Ad Management API v1.md

     <td>GET, POST</td>
     <td><strong>GET:</strong> returns a collection of ads for a given bidder.
 This response may be sparse at the exchange's discretion (see "API conventions"). <br />

 An "auditStart" filter, at a minimum, must be set on the query string to constrain the number of ads returned, else exchanges may choose to return a 400 status code.
 Exchanges may limit the number of ads in the returned collection at their discretion.
 If the result set is a subset of available ads, this will be indicated in the result (see "Collection of ads").
-Bidders may fetch the remaining ads by examining the last modification date of the Audit object of the final ad in the collection (the most recently updated ad) and use this as the "auditStart" filter for a subsequent request, repeating until the bidder has gathered all updates. <br />
+Bidders may fetch the remaining ads by calling the URL included in the "nextPage" field, repeating until the bidder has gathered all updates. <br />

 The available filters are: <br />

-**auditStart:** Beginning timestamp for the "lastmod" value from the Audit object of returned ads (timestamp greater than this value).
-(Required) <br />
+**auditStart:** Timestamp, based on "lastmod" value from the Audit object of returned ads, used as the starting point for pagination.
+See <a href="#pagination">Appendix C: API Pagination</a> for more details.
+(Required). <br />
+**paginationId:** Needed for correct pagination when fetching subsequent pages; an ad ID for returned ads used as the starting point for pagination.
+See <a href="#pagination">Appendix C: API Pagination</a> for more details.
+(Optional)<br />
 **auditEnd:** Ending timestamp for the "lastmod" value from the Audit object of returned ads (timestamp less than or equal to this value).
 (Optional, now is assumed if omitted) <br />

-See "API conventions" regarding date format. <br />
+See <a href="#apiconventions">API conventions</a> regarding date format and <a href="#pagination">Appendix D: Pagination</a> for details about correctly implementing pagination and using the "auditStart" and "id" fields. <br />

-For example:  <br />
+Example:  <br />

-`/ads?auditStart=1528221114000`
+`{baseUrl}/bidder/{bidderId}/ads?auditStart=1528221114000&paginationId=421`

 <strong>POST:</strong> submits a single ad.
 The body must contain a only an Ad object (and its children).
 Returns a collection of ads containing the ad submitted, including any fields or child objects provided by the exchange.
 This response may be sparse at the exchange's discretion (see "API conventions").</td>